nicholas-fedor/Homelab/Notes.md

 Overall, this is something I'm still trying to learn and master.
 I'll need to document this further once I have a final way to securely accomplish this.

+## SearXNG Timeouts

+This is a nice application for pooling a variety of search engine data and getting away from the enshittification of most major search engine UI's.
+Unfortunately, I have found the application a bit of a nightmare to setup.
+The SearXNG documentation is painful to work with.
+This is largely in part to the formatting decision to use underscores "_" for every blank space.
+Annoying.
+It also tends to skip around a bunch when it comes to setting things up.
+The Docker repo is the easiest path to go; however, it requires mudding through stripping away Caddy when using Traefik.
+As to the timeout issue.
+After spending the time to set things up, it's highly probable that DNS issues may occur.
+I suspect my host system's DNS settings might be causing some of the problems; however, I was seeing timeouts on other hosts as well.
+In the end, I found that I needed to go through and explicitly set the container's DNS to use Cloudflare (1.1.1.1) to remedy things.
+In addition, the blocking of certain country's via Unifi's country blocker was also a culprit in some of the errors.
+I'm hopeful that this issue is resolved now.

 ---